METALS-London nickel jumps as China returns after break

+* Copper rose 0.3 percent to $4,790 a tonne by 0111 GMT, following from a small gain in the previous session.

-In other metals, Shanghai Futures Exchange nickel rose by 0.4 percent while ShFE copper cut early losses to turn flat.
-Shfe lead rallied 3.3 percent as momentum-based buying returned, and ShFE aluminium jumped 2.8 percent.
+* Shanghai Futures Exchange nickel fell by 0.7 percent.
+ShFE copper fell by 0.5 percent.

-Rallying lead prices are unlikely to be sustained, with the run higher fuelled by a temporary smelter outage and one player keeping a tight grip on inventories rather than long-term shortages of physical metal, sources said.

-U.S. employment growth eased for a third straight month in September and the jobless rate rose, but the slowdown was not expected to prevent the Federal Reserve from raising interest rates later this year.
+* U.S. employment growth eased for the third straight month in September and the jobless rate rose, but the slowdown was not expected to prevent the Federal Reserve from raising interest rates later this year.

+* Japan's core machinery orders were expected to fall for the first time in three months in August, a Reuters poll found, suggesting a strong yen and weak domestic and external demand may have kept companies cautious towards investment.

+* The German economy will grow slightly faster than expected this year due to state spending on migrants and soaring private consumption, the Economy Minister said on Friday, and he called for more public investment in schools and roads.

-In news, hedge funds and money managers raised their net long positions in COMEX copper contracts in the week to Oct.
-4.
+* Hedge funds and money managers raised their net long positions in COMEX gold and silver contracts in the week to Oct.
+4, U.S. Commodity Futures Trading Commission data showed on Friday.

-Mining operations at Freeport-McMoRan Inc.'s giant Grasberg mine in Indonesia "have returned to normal" after resolution of a labour dispute, the company said.

 PRICES